V4Fire/Client/src/friends/dom/README.md

 # friends/dom

-This module provides a class to low-level working with a component DOM tree.
+This module provides a class for low-level working with a component DOM tree.

 ## How to include this module to your component?